Updated August 17, 2018

 The best Christmas markets in Budapest are just the beginning

 When you’ve had your fill of Christmas cheer, there’s no shortage of things to do in Budapest.
 For example, the city has an excellent culinary scene, boasting no fewer than four Michelin-starred restaurants.
 Condé Nast Traveler readers voted Budapest the Best City in Europe in 2013 and it usually appears in the top three, so that tells you something about the city’s worldwide reputation as a wonderful destination.
-There’s a rich and complex history there to explore, from Jewish culture to famous composers like Liszt to the opulence of the Hapsburg Monarchy.
+There’s a rich and complex history there to explore, from Jewish culture to famous composers like Liszt to the opulence of the Habsburg Monarchy.
 Whether you’re interested in art and architecture, cuisine or culture, you’ll find plenty to intrigue you in Budapest.

 Are you planning a trip to Budapest?
 We’re Hungary travel specialists, and can help you plan the perfect vacation.
 Just get in touch to learn more!